actionoise/Python-MIDI-Keyboard-Loop-Controller/README.md

 ----------------------------------------------------

-The script can also be controlled with a MIDI keyboard. im using is an M-vave smk25-II but everyone can use just to check the channel midi and the key of the keyboard connected via usb; use the sketch keyboard IDentify.py for this.
+The script can also be controlled with a MIDI keyboard. im using  a M-vave smk25-II but everyone can use just to check the channel midi and the key of the keyboard connected via usb; use the sketch keyboard IDentify.py for this.